Sunbird-Ed/sunbird-perf-tests/README.md

 ##  User Onboarding and Login Load Test Results
 ### 1. Individual API benchmarking by calling service directly
 #### APIs being invoked before optimizations
-* These APIs were invoked directly against learner service
+* These APIs were invoked directly against the service
 * The table shows the TPS of each API before the optimizations
 * Each API is tested with 20,000 hashing